hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 **Note**: You can also format disks individually by using –d <device-name>.
 For more details, refer [ringos]( /helion/openstack/GA1/services/object/pyringos/) manual.

-Repeat the above steps for all the swift nodes.
+Repeat the above steps for all the Object nodes.

 ##Creating scale-out object-ring {#creating-scale-out-object-ring}